-Ulster Television went to air to a community eager for a channel devoted to the area.
+Ulster Television went to air to a community eager for a channel devoted to the region.

 It marked an important development for the people of Northern Ireland.
 They would have a second TV channel to choose from when making their viewing selection.

 Lord Olivier, the icon and heart throb of the fifties, was seen in almost 100,000 homes as he welcomed viewers.
-In his perfect English he described his pleasure at being chosen to launch UTV saying it was a privilege in fact more than that a unique privilege.
+In his perfect English he described his pleasure at being chosen to launch UTV.
+He said it was a privilege in fact more than that a unique privilege.

 The channel was overwhelmed with job applications when they placed ads in the local newspapers.
 Over 8000 people applied and of those 800 were interviewed for all sorts of jobs, both onscreen and behind the scenes.